• Skip to primary navigation

 Because there is some drying time required in the process, these cookies take a while to complete, but the end result is smile inducing.

-Elf on the Shelf Sugar Cookies
+Elf on the Shelf Sugar Cookies on a gold glass platter.

 From the second batch of icing, remove 2 rounded tablespoons of icing, for the black icing.
 Mixing in 1 teaspoon of cocoa powder before adding the food coloring will make it easier to get a dark black icing with less food coloring.